 For example, our work with advanced welding of sensors has been implemented by the oil and gas industry, the defence, aircraft manufacturers and European space technology.

 At the same time, the sensor technology used to measure and obtain qualitative data from the experiments in the reactor has meant that we had to develop new sensor technology where the device not only survives in a reactor but also delivers accurate data under extreme temperature and pressure.
 These measuring instruments are now key to the process of digitizing the industry.
 We have extensive experience from this work through collaboration with partners like Hydro, Equinor, Scatec Solar, Aker Solutions and Halliburton.

 As the leading nuclear competence environment in Norway, we manufacture and handle all the nuclear fuels used or tested in our reactors.
 We are responsible for managing the storage and deposit of all radioactive waste in Norway.

 In addition to waste from IFE’s own business, IFE is responsible for receiving and processing radioactive waste from the industry, defence, health care and research organizations in Norway.
 This includes everything from remnants of radioactive drugs used in cancer treatment, to handling the radioactive components in old smoke detectors.

 IFE is responsible for the operation of a combined storage and disposal of low and medium radioactive waste (KLDRA) in a mountain facility in Himdalen, Aurskog-Høland municipality.
 It is the Norwegian State represented by Statsbygg, which owns the facility in Himdalen.

-The work we have done in our research reactors has led to better nuclear safety in our neighbouring countries and around the world and is key in the work we perform as leading research institute for energy and materials in Norway.
+The work we have done in our research reactors has led to better nuclear safety in our neighbouring countries and around the world and have created great values for the Norwegian society through knowledge and development of new materials.